BayanGroup/nutch-custom-search/README.md

 This document has two extract-to rules.
 The first rule consists of two nested functions size and expr.
 The "expr" function returens a set of objects by quering the content using the provided engine.
 Here since our engine is css, li.gbt means all li elements with class .gbt.
-The size function, returnes the number of its argument which here is the list of elements that satisfy li.gbt expression.
+The size function, returnes the number of items in its argument which here is the list of elements that satisfy li.gbt expression.
-This extracted value is copied into field named "num-items".
+This extracted value is copied into a field named "num-items".
 In the second rule, we first extract the text value of all li.gbt span.gbts nodes, then concat them with comma as the seperator and then limit their size to have less than 100 charcters.

 ### Functions